Amazon SES to Mailtrap:

 Note: Turning TLS on is mandatory as mentioned in the credentials.

-For more information on how to manage API tokens, check our guide.
+Learn more on how to manage API tokens in our guide.

 API Mapping